 Why upgrade?
-BMH currently uses multiple information systems to manage patient data, communicate between staff and departments, document clinical work, schedule surgeries and many other tasks of providing care to our patients.
+BMH currently uses multiple information systems to manage patient data, communicate between staff and departments, document clinical work, schedule surgeries, and many other tasks of providing care to our patients.
 The Emergency Department uses one system, the BMH Medical Group practices, Birthing Center, Laboratory, Patient Registration, Billing and other areas all use their own systems as well.
 While information is available to users across multiple systems, important details in a patient’s full medical record are not always easily accessible.

 To provide the best possible care for our patients, we need to understand their complete medical picture, no matter where within the BMH system they may find themselves.

-While the technical aspects of the upgrade are happening largely behind the scenes, Cerner deployed a team of their employees to help BMH implement the upgrade.
+While the technical aspects of the upgrade are happening largely behind the scenes, Cerner deployed a team of employees to help BMH implement the upgrade.
 A few hundred of our 600 employees worked diligently to become “Subject Matter Experts” and “Super Users” within their departments so we will have in-house expertise on all aspects of the new system when it goes live next week.

-One of the benefits of the new system is that our patients will have access to many parts of their medical record through a new Patient Portal.
+One of the benefits of the new system is that our patients will have access to their medical records through a new Patient Portal.
 This will make it easier to forward relevant pieces of their record to physicians outside of the area.
 For instance, if a patient spends half of their year in Florida, they can share key parts of their medical record with their physician down south including medical history, medications, lab test results, and many other details that will expedite their care.

 In the new Cerner system, a patient’s critical details, including medications, emergency contacts, advanced directives will all be available in one record, accessible to those authorized to view it, and restricted from those who are not.
 Additional safety features will alert providers to allergies or other contraindicated medications.